SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

     \label{fig:weightedGraph}
 \end{figure}

-While the example shown in Figure \ref{fig:weightedGraph} is simplistic, the underlying heuristic of $A^*$ will not increase in complexity as the weight graph increases.
 The algorithm walks through the graph by visiting each node and recording the cost to reach each neighboring node.
 Once the target node has been reached, the algorithm then sorts through all possible paths by the smallest total cost.
 Figure \ref{fig:WeightGraph2} represents the same structure but with numeric values for the costs, which allows for a definitive answer to "what is the shortest path from $x_1$ to $x_5$?"

 \begin{figure}[H]
     \begin{subfigure}{0.9\textwidth}